WICG/interventions/scroll-anchoring/explainer.md

 There is an open question of whether to skip absolute-positioned elements unconditionally.

+Arguments in favor:

-The argument in favor is that an absolute-positioned element is not affected by its in-flow siblings.
-If static-positioned element A is followed by absolute-positioned element B, changes in the size of A do not move B, so anchoring to B isn't useful.
+* In the simplest case, an absolute-positioned element is not affected by its in-flow siblings.
+That is, if static-positioned element A is followed by absolute-positioned element B, changes in the size of A do not move B, so anchoring to B isn't useful.

+* A website that implements a fixed header as an absolute-positioned element updated on scroll events will see no benefit from scroll anchoring if we anchor to that element (adjustments from the header's movement are suppressed under SANACLAP).
+If the anchor node selection algorithm skips the element, it will anchor to something in the main content permitting useful adjustments.

+  (The algorithm already skips fixed-position elements, which are a more natural way of implementing fixed headers.)

 Counter-arguments: